Geological-Survey-of-Western-Australia/atratus/docs/getting_started_developer.md

 ```
 ./.venv/Scripts/activate
 ```
-## Setting Up an editable Install
+## Setting up pip editable install
-During the development process we want to ensure that the functionality we're prototyping works, within the module.
-To achieve this we use an editable install with pip.
+During the development process we want to ensure that the functionality we're prototyping works, within the module using pip's editable install pip.

-To achieve we complete three pip installs we run three commands in command promp in our git directory:
+To achieve we complete three pip installs we run three commands in command prompt in our git directory:
 ```
 # activate our envioronment
 > ./.venv/Scripts/activate # activate our venv